TheRobotCooperative/TheRobotCooperative/README.rst

    (For the purposes of automation, it may be possible to discover these directories using some simple bash scripting.
-It also appears that there is no serious disadvantage to simply adding the path of every ROS package to `GAZEBO_MODEL_PATH`; a slightly higher upfront cost is paid when initially deploying models via `deploy.sh`, but that should be the only difference.)
+It also appears that there is no serious disadvantage to simply adding the path of every ROS package to :code:`GAZEBO_MODEL_PATH`; a slightly higher upfront cost is paid when initially deploying models via :code:`deploy.sh`, but that should be the only difference.)

 4. Add model.config for each model